deemytch/elixir-gtksourceview/README.md

 Replace 'X.X' with your version of GtkSourceView.

+If nothing works try using this path:

+`/usr/share/libgedit-gtksourceview-300/language-specs/`

+That works at least in Archlinux, where `gedit` uses `libgedit-gtksourceview` package.

 _gedit_ and other tools using GtkSourceView should then show Elixir syntax highlighting.

 Versions for older Elixir releases can be found in `old_versions`